dedesite/psi_rng/README.md

 The second program reads the randoms numbers through the FIFO and send them via websockets if a client is connected.
 Note: Look at the `README.md` in the "c" directory

-## Processing code
+## Processingjs code

-Legacy code, now use processingjs
 A bunch of experiments using the rng.
 Some of them may use violents or pornographics images to create an emotional reaction on the subject.
 I decided not to put thoses photos on the repository but to share links where you can find them.

-## Processingjs code

-Port (and enhancement) of the processing experiment.
 The most advanced experiment is the "robot hasard" which is a software replication of the "tychoscope", the little robot used in Rene Peoc'h experiments.

-## Node.js code
+## Licence

-First attempt to build a websockets server that send numbers read from the SerialPort.
-Should still work with Arduino though.
+All code is under GPL V3 licence.

 # Articles